 Enhanced rainfall in the Sahel region of West Africa during July has been associated with active hurricane seasons (Landsea and Gray 1992).
 Figure 17 displays rainfall estimates over Africa over the past few weeks.
-In general, rainfall in the western Sahel has been somewhat greater than normal, which would tend to favor a more active season.
-Upper-level winds over Africa have also been anomalously out of the east over the past several weeks, which is typically correlated with active Atlantic hurricane seasons (Figure 18).
-African dust outbreaks over the tropical Atlantic have also been somewhat lower than normal in June-July, indicative of an anomalously moist Sahel (Peng Xian, personal communication).
+In general, rainfall in the western Sahel has been slightly above normal, which would tend to favor a more active season.
+However, upper-level winds over most of tropical Africa have been anomalously out of the west over the past several weeks, which is typically correlated with inactive Atlantic hurricane seasons (Figure 18).

-CPC Unified Gauge 30-Day Percent of Normal Rainfall (%) Period: 30Jun2017 - 29Jul2017
+CPC Unified Gauge 30-Day Percent of Normal Rainfall (%) Period: 30Jun2018 - 29Jul2018

-Figure 17: Climate Prediction Center Unified Gauge estimate of percent of normal rainfall from June 30 - July 29, 2017.
+Figure 17: Climate Prediction Center Unified Gauge estimate of percent of normal rainfall from June 30 - July 29, 2018.

 Figure 18: Upper-level wind anomalies over Africa during July.
-Anomalous upper-level easterlies are typically associated with more active Atlantic hurricane seasons, due to stronger-than-normal easterly waves.